MP Estate Planning UK

 Use this two-minute checklist:

-If answers point to complexity, a review by solicitors is sensible.
-Even a short professional check can save legal costs that erode assets and protect your wishes.
+If any answer points to complexity, a solicitor review is sensible.
+Even a short professional check can save legal costs that would otherwise erode the estate — and protect your wishes from challenge.
+Remember, the law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.

 For typical fees and a cost guide, see our page on costshow much does a will cost.